CareenNaitore/Snakemake_project/script.folder/README.md

 1. Building indexes for the genome ( Most aligners require one to build indexes for better alignment using bowtie softwares) 2. alignment of the sequences to the build indexes(using the bowtie software and mapper.pl command)

 ## Filtering out unwanted sequences(other types of small non coding RNA)
-For *Filtering* process involves removing other types of sRNA, The libraries contains sequences (length 18-35bps), currently we are interested in identifying miRNA and i developed a bash script for filtering all the sequence and did a statistical analysis using R,This process involves a database known as [Rfam](https://academic.oup.com/nar/article/46/D1/D335/4588106) which is currently the most recent updated database for non-coding RNA using these information and the software [infernal](http://eddylab.org/infernal/) :1. **noncodingRNA.sh** (the script has been developed with various command) current the script has about six procedures to be followed:
+*Filtering* process involves removing other types of sRNA, The libraries contains sequences (length 18-35bps), currently we are interested in identifying miRNA.The procedure involves a database known as [Rfam](https://academic.oup.com/nar/article/46/D1/D335/4588106) and their availble software [infernal](http://eddylab.org/infernal/). the script used is  **noncodingRNA.sh** currentily has about six procedures:
 1.aligning to the genome(mapper.pl script from mirdeep2)
 2.Creating indexes for alignment in Rfam(infernal command) 3.annotating the genome with small noncoding genes(creating a GTF file)(uing the command for infernal and the database available)